albertsun/bigdata-boardgame/rules/rules.md

 8. If the subject can successfully refute the story, they get a win token but no additional Ƀ coins (Bitcoins).
 The storyteller gets a fail token.

+Like web scraping, other players listening in to gather data is fair game.

 ##### Selling Your Data and Opening Your Data